frksteenhoff/frksteenhoff/README.md

 🐎 https://camphest.herokuapp.com/

 Most of the projects I have worked on presonally, professionally and related to my studies are shown here (unless they for some reason have to be private).
-I love to share my work and make this available fron anywhere.
-Feel free to check them out.
+I love to share my work and make this available from whereever and for whomever.
+Feel free to check them out, fork them or contribute.

 I tweet a lot about climate, education, being a woman in STEM, social justice etc. if you find this interesting, find me on Twitter!